-Here is where the Port Townsend glass beach is better though:
+Here is where Glass Beach Port Townsend is better though:

-So it is worth visiting the Glass Beach in Port Townsend?
+Is worth visiting the sea glass Beach in Port Townsend?

-I would say yes, but again and ironically not because of the actual sea glass.
-Yeah you’ll find a lot of if you follow the directions I gave and take the time and look for them, plus the beach walk is pretty nice, but overall it’s Port Townsend itself I recommend you explore and stay at.
+I would say yes, but again and ironically not because of the actual sea glass but the town itself.
+Yeah you’ll find a lot of sea glass there if you follow the directions I gave and take the time and look for them, plus the beach walk is pretty nice, but overall it’s the town of Port Townsend itself I recommend you spend more time exploring.

 If nothing else, if you decide to still visit this area just for the sea glass, don’t neglect the beautiful rocks I talked about and how they are much prettier and easier to find.
 That might make your visit to this specific spot well worth it.